John Warner (chemist): Career

 Warner was offered a job immediately after graduate school in research and development at Polaroid Corporation, where he worked for almost a decade.
 During this time, Warner first conceived a theory called Non-Covalent Derivatization, a unique approach to chemical synthesis that involves changing the properties of a target material by exploiting its innate intermolecular forces.
 It was also while working for Polaroid that Warner was reunited with childhood and undergraduate friend Paul Anastas, then employed at the Environmental Protection Agency, at a meeting that inspired Warner to co-author his most influential work Green Chemistry: Theory and Practice with Anastas.

 In 1996, Warner returned to academia to work at University of Massachusetts Boston, where he served as tenured full professor as well as chair of the department of chemistry from 2001 to 2003.
 It was also there that he established the world's first PhD program in Green Chemistry.
-Amy Cannon, whom he later married, was the program's first graduate and the first person ever to receive a PhD in the field of Green Chemistry.
+Amy Cannon, whom he later married, was the program's first graduate and the first person to receive a PhD in the field of Green Chemistry.
 He then moved to University of Massachusetts Lowell, where he established and directed the Center for Green Chemistry from 2004 to 2007.

 Warner left Lowell in 2007 to co-found, with investment firm executive Jim Babcock, the Warner-Babcock Institute for Green Chemistry, and, with his wife Amy Cannon, Beyond Benign, a nonprofit organization for green chemistry education.

 Committed to educating the public on green chemistry, Warner has spoken as keynote and plenary speaker for numerous green chemistry and sustainability conferences.
 Aside from awards for his work in the field, he was selected (with Anastas) as a "Top 40 Power Player" by ICIS in 2008, and as an Utne Reader "visionary" in 2011.

 Warner has invented technologies for companies including Nike, Givaudan, Covestro, Lanxess, and Entegris, as serving on advisory boards for companies including Dow, Nike, Levis, and Apple.
 In 2022, he took up the role of Distinguished Research Fellow at DUDE CHEM, Berlin and as Green Chemistry Innovation Advisor at GL Chemtec, Ontario.
+In 2024, Warner was appointed professor of practice at the Rochester Institute of Technology (RIT).